MalloyPower/parsing-python/grammar-artefacts/README.md

 We don't consider any of the grammars from the 02-ebnf-minor-versions directory any further here.

-The 01-ebnf-major-versions has one minor version, 2.7.2, since it is slightly different from the 2.7 grammar.
+The 01-ebnf-major-versions directory contains two minor versions, 2.4.3 and 2.7.2, since they are different from the grammars for the corresponding major versions.

-Version 2.3 is the same as 2.2, so we don't consider it further here.
+The grammar for the major version 2.1 is omitted since it is the same as 2.0.
 The 01-ebnf-major-versions directory also contains EBNFs for 1.x versions of Python, but we have not done anything further with these.